MediaComem/comem-webdev/subjects/unix-admin/README.md

 Use `man COMMAND` to read their manual, e.g. `man useradd`.

 > Note that these commands are specific to [Ubuntu][ubuntu].
-> They might differ slightly in other Linux distributions
+> They might differ slightly in other Linux distributions or other Unix systems.

 ### Creating a login user